Time Interfaces in Bianisotropic Media: Bianisotropic Media

 Because some of the field effects are seen only in propagation over a finite distance (such as optical activity and nonreciprocal field decay), it is illustrative to list the main bianisotropy effects for thin bianisotropic layers or single arrays of densely packed bianisotropic particles.
-For this purpose, we use the known analytical solution for reflection and transmission coefficients for a dense (the period smaller than the wavelength) array of uniaxial bianisotropic particles illuminated by normally incident linearly polarized waves \cite{One-way}.
-The axis of the particles is normal to the array plane, so that the whole structure has uniaxial symmetry.
+For this purpose, we use the known analytical solution for reflection and transmission coefficients for a dense array of uniaxial bianisotropic particles (period smaller than the wavelength) illuminated by normally incident linearly polarized waves~\cite{One-way}.
+The axis of the particles is normal to the array plane so that the whole structure has uniaxial symmetry.
 The solution for co- and cross-polarized reflected and transmitted waves reads \cite{One-way}

-Here, $\_a_z$ is the unit vector normal to the array (we use a Cartesian coordinate system where the axis $z$ is along the propagation direction of incident waves), $\widehat{\alpha}_{\rm ee,mm}^{\rm co, cr}$ are the diagonal and off-diagonal components of the electric and magnetic polarizability dyadics, and $\widehat\kappa $, $\widehat\Omega $, $\widehat\chi $, and $\widehat V$ are the chirality, omega coupling, Tellegen coupling, and artificial velocity parameters, respectively.
-All the parameters are expressed in the frequency domain (we drop the index ``F'' for compactness).
-We employ the electrical engineering convention $\exp(j\omega t)$ for describing the harmonic time variation.
-Furthermore, $\eta_0$ is the free-space impedance and $S$ is the unit-cell area.
-The $\pm $ signs correspond to illuminations of the array from its opposite sides (that is, for the two opposite directions of incident wave propagation).
+Here, $\_a_z$ is the unit vector normal to the array (we use a Cartesian coordinate system where the $z$-axis is along the propagation direction of the incident wave $\_E_{\rm{inc}}$), $ {\alpha}_{\rm ee,mm}^{\rm co, cr}$ are the diagonal and off-diagonal elements of the electric and magnetic effective polarizability dyadics.
+For clarity, we use the same notations for the coupling coefficients $ \kappa_{\/F} $, $ \Omega_{\/F} $, $ \chi_{\/F} $, and $ V_{\/F}$, although in Eqs.~\eqref{eq5} they have the meaning of effective (collective) polarizabilities of meta-atoms in 2D lattices~\cite{Karilainen,One-way}, in contrast to material parameters of volumetric, 3D media in Section~\ref{sec21}.
+We employ the electrical engineering convention $\exp(j\omega t)$ for describing harmonic time variations (notice that the same convention will be used in the rest of this paper).
+Furthermore, $\eta_0$ is the free-space intrinsic impedance, and $S$ is the unit-cell area.
+The $\pm $ signs correspond to incident illuminations of the array from its opposite sides (that is, for the two opposite directions of incident wave propagation).